usamauddin/chatapp-nestjs-reactjs/README.md

 # chatapp-nestjs-reactjs

 It's a Full Stack Chatting App.
-Uses Socket.io for real-time communication and stores users in Mongo DB Database.
+Uses Socket.io for real-time communication and stores users and chat in Mongo DB Database.

 # Tech Stack
 Client: